WFCD/banner/PROJECTS.md

-# Projects that have are supported by Warframe Community Developers
+# Projects that have support from Warframe Community Developers

 Title | Author | Repository Link | Date |
 --- | --- | --- | --- |